 Gosh, isolation was – and still is – crazy!
 After a week of isolation and staring at the same walls, I grew restless, and the psychological impact began to creep in.
 I tried to drink my mental woes away.
 My mental health was at risk!
 The community groups were very much affected by all this.
 No wonder it has caused psychiatric disorders and other medical conditions in others!

 Of course, drinking to decrease loneliness did not help my mental health at all.
 One morning, I woke up with a mental hangover and got ready to buy some meds for it, but then I remembered that I could not leave, so I had to stay in isolation and nurse myself with water.
 The depression was sinking in.
 Another mental health condition arose – anxiety, one of the worst psychological problems.

 It was my younger sister who helped me – she just got her license to work as a mental health counselor and handled a few psychiatric disorders.
 It was depressing to be in isolation, and hearing her voice touched my soul.
-I missed my family and I feel lonely.
-Clearly, the isolation led to my poor mental health.
+I miss my family and I feel lonely.
+Clearly, my feelings of loneliness and social isolation led to my poor mental health and declined individual’s ability.
 When I was socially isolated and could not be physically present in my family, it was devastating.

 Counseling To Heal Me – What I Did